sarcophagus-org/quickstart-archaeologist/README.md

 Replace `12h` as needed to filter logs over more or less time.
 E.g. - `30m` for 30 minutes.

-### Access file logs
-The container is confugured to log all output to a file, located at `path/to/file.txt`.
-This way you can access logs even from containers you have shut down in the past.

-[file rotation guide TBD]

 ## CLI
 A CLI is provided for running additional commands for your service, such as updating profile values and claiming rewards.